 - Provides training to other stakeholders and pursues policy reforms to reduce the overall chances of family separation due to parental incarceration in Washington State.

-We envision a criminal justice system values family and community connections and eliminates harms incurred by children, parents, families, and communities without relying upon imprisonment; and a child welfare system values family and community connections and eliminates harms incurred by children, parents, families, and communities without relying upon the destruction of parent-child relationships.
+We envision a criminal justice system that values family and community connections and eliminates harms incurred by children, parents, families, and communities without relying upon imprisonment; and a child welfare system that values family and community connections and eliminates harms incurred by children, parents, families, and communities without relying upon the destruction of parent-child relationships.

 The Incarcerated Parents Project is a collaboration between the Washington Defender Association (WDA) and Seattle University School of Law (SU) with the support of the University of Washington Law School (UW) and the Washington State Office of Public Defense (State OPD).